-Following the inspiration had during a visit to Parque Guell of Antoni Gaudi in Barcelona, later reinforced by the visit to Bomarzo garden, Niki de Saint Phalle begins construction of the Tarot Garden in the Garden in 1979.
-By identifying the magical dream and of his spiritual life, Niki de Saint Phalle has dedicated itself to the construction of the twenty-two impressive figures of steel and concrete covered with glass, mirrors and colorful ceramics for more than seventeen, flanked, as well as several specialized workers, by a team of famous names contemporary art as Rico Weber, Sepp Imhof, Paul Wiedmer, Dok van Winsen, Pierre and Marie Isabelle Le Jeune, Alan Davie, Marino Karella and especially by her husband Jean Tinguely, who died in 1991, who created the metal structures of the enormous sculptures and he has integrated it with some of its mécaniques, self-propelled assembly of mechanical elements in iron.
+Following the inspiration had during a visit to Parque Guell of Antoni Gaudi in Barcelona, later reinforced by the visit to Bomarzo garden, Niki de Saint Phalle begins construction of the Tarot Garden in 1979 identifying in the garden the magical dream of his life.
+Niki de Saint Phalle has dedicated itself to the construction of the twenty-two impressive figures of steel and concrete covered with glass, mirrors and colorful ceramics for more than seventeen years, accompained, by several specialized workers, and by a team of famous names contemporary art as Rico Weber, Sepp Imhof, Paul Wiedmer, Dok van Winsen, Pierre and Marie Isabelle Le Jeune, Alan Davie, Marino Karella and especially by her husband Jean Tinguely, who died in 1991, who created the metal structures of the enormous sculptures.

-Finished until the summer of 1996, the construction of the Garden entailed, in addition to a huge system work, a cost of about 10 billion lire entirely self-financed by the author.
+Finished in the summer of 1996, the construction of the Garden entailed, in addition to a huge work, a cost of about 10 billion lire entirely self-financed by the author.

-whose purpose is to preserve and maintain the work realized in 1997 by sculptor Niki de Saint Phalle has created the Foundation The Tarot Garden.
+In 1997 Niki de Saint Phalle has created the Foundation The Tarot Garden, whose purpose is to preserve and maintain the work realized.
 On 15 May 1998, the Tarot Garden was opened to the public.

 Tel.
 0564 895122